hypered/forming/README.md

 $ nix-shell
 ```

-I also need to bring code from the `design-system` repository.
+I also need to bring code from my `design-system` repository.
 So e.g. when
 using `runghc`:

 ```